What can you eat on the GAPS Intro Diet?

 • eggplant, cooked until soft

-• fermented vegetable juice, homemade, lacto-fermented (introduce gradually) where to buy fermented vegetables
+• fermented vegetable juice, homemade, lacto-fermented (introduce gradually)

 • fish, boiled or simmered in broth or water